-Greatly Increase Vulnerability: Barriers completely OR almost completely surround the current distribution such that the species' range in the assessment area is unlikely to be able to shift significantly with climate change, or the direction of climate change-caused shift in the species' favorable climate envelope is fairly well understood and barriers prevent a range shift in that direction.
+Barriers completely OR almost completely surround the current distribution such that the species' range in the assessment area is unlikely to be able to shift significantly with climate change, or the direction of climate change-caused shift in the species' favorable climate envelope is fairly well understood and barriers prevent a range shift in that direction.
 See Neutral for species in habitats not vulnerable to climate change.
-Examples for natural barriers: lowland terrestrial species completely surrounded by high mountains (or bordered closely and completely on the north side by high mountains); cool-water stream fishes for which barriers would completely prevent access to other cool-water areas if the present occupied habitat became too warm as a result of climate change; most nonvolant species that exist only on the south side of a very large lake in an area where habitats are expected to shift northward with foreseeable climate change.
-Examples for anthropogenic barriers: species limited to small habitats within intensively developed urban or agricultural landscapes through which the species cannot pass, A specific example of this category is provided by the quino checkerspot butterfly ( Euphydryas editha quino ), a resident of northern Baja California and southern California; warming climates are forcing this butterfly northward, but urbanization in San Diego blocks its movement (Parmesan 1996).
-Increase Vulnerability: Barriers border the current distribution such that climate change- caused distributional shifts in the assessment area are likely to be greatly but not completely or almost completely impaired.
+Examples for natural barriers: lowland terrestrial species completely surrounded by high mountains (or bordered closely and completely on the north side by high mountains); cool-water stream fishes for which barriers would completely prevent access to other cool-water areas if the present occupied habitat became too warm as a result of climate change; most nonvolant species that exist only on the south side of a large water body (ocean, or very large lake) in an area where habitats are expected to shift northward with foreseeable climate change.
+Examples for anthropogenic barriers: species limited to small habitats within intensively developed urban or agricultural landscapes through which the species cannot pass; species essentially limited to mountainous wilderness areas that are isolated by developed transportation corridors that completely or almost completely eliminate significant demographic or genetic interactions with other occupied habitats (e.g., certain grizzly bear populations in British Columbia).
+Barriers border the current distribution such that climate changecaused distributional shifts in the assessment area are likely to be greatly but not completely or almost completely impaired.
 Examples for natural barriers: certain lowland plant or small mammal species whose ranges are mostly (50-90%) bordered by high mountains or a large lake.
 Examples for anthropogenic barriers: most streams inhabited by a fish species have dams that would prevent access to suitable habitat if the present occupied habitat became too warm as a result of climate change; intensive urbanization surrounds 75% of the range of a salamander species.
-Somewhat Increase Vulnerability: Barriers border the current distribution such that climate change- caused distributional shifts in the assessment area are likely to be significantly but not greatly or completely impaired.
+Barriers border the current distribution such that climate changecaused distributional shifts in the assessment area are likely to be significantly but not greatly or completely impaired.
 Examples for natural barriers: certain lowland plant or small mammal species whose ranges are partially but not mostly bordered by high mountains or a large lake.
 Examples for anthropogenic barriers: 10-50% of the margin of a plant species' range is bordered by intensive urban development; 25% of the streams occupied by a fish species include dams that are likely to impede range shifts driven by climate change.

-Neutral: Significant barriers do not exist for this species, OR small barriers exist in the assessment area but likely would not significantly impair distributional shifts with climate change, OR substantial barriers exist but are not likely to contribute significantly to a reduction or loss of the species' habitat or area of occupancy with projected climate change in the assessment area.
+Significant barriers do not exist for this species, OR small barriers exist in the assessment area but likely would not significantly impair distributional shifts with climate change, OR substantial barriers exist but are not likely to contribute significantly to a reduction or loss of the species' habitat or area of occupancy with projected climate change in the assessment area.
 Examples of species in this category: most birds (for which barriers do not exist); terrestrial snakes in extensive plains or deserts that may have small barriers that would not impede distributional shifts with climate change; small alpine-subalpine mammal (e.g., ermine, snowshoe hare) in extensive mountainous wilderness area lacking major rivers or lakes; fishes in large deep lakes or large main-stem rivers that are basically invulnerable to projected climate change and lack dams, waterfalls, and significant pollution; a plant whose climate envelope is shifting northward and range is bordered on the west by a barrier but for which no barriers exist to the north.